S.1790 – National Defense Authorization Act for FY2020

-Floor Situation: The Senate is expected to begin debate on the NDAA during the week of June 17.
+Floor Situation: The Senate is expected to consider the conference report to the NDAA this work period.

 OVERVIEW OF THE ISSUE

-The Department of Defense’s fiscal year 2020 budget request totaled $750 billion for national defense activities.
+DOD’s fiscal year 2020 budget request totaled $750 billion for national defense activities.
 Of that amount, $577 billion was for the base defense and energy-related national security budget and $164 billion for “overseas contingency operations.”
-An additional $9 billion was requested as emergency spending.

 CONSIDERATIONS ON THE BILL

-The fiscal year 2020 NDAA being considered by the Senate makes significant reforms to DOD through the creation of the U.S. Space Force as a sixth military service.
+The NDAA makes reforms to DOD through the creation of the U.S. Space Force as a sixth military service.
 The last time a new military service was created was 1947.

-President Trump has taken several actions as commander-in-chief to secure our southern border and address the crisis of illegal immigration.
+President Trump has taken several actions this year as commander-in-chief of our military to secure our southern border and address the crisis of illegal immigration.
 In February, he declared a national emergency and ordered the transfer of $3.6 billion in military construction funding to be redirected toward wall construction at the southern border.
 Additionally, the Pentagon has used its non-emergency transfer authority to move $2.5 billion in military funding for counterdrug programs to be used to construct fencing on the southern border.

 NOTABLE BILL PROVISIONS